 chapters of my life.

-At a relatively old age, I put more of my skills to use in this area.
+At a relatively old age, I put more of my skills in this area.
 You can read more at my website:

 Becomes A Sought-After Speaker And Disabled Sports, Expert